f-roof/.github/profile/README.md

 ### Materials

-The roof is made from metal.
+Almost the entire roof is made from metal.
 All units are in mm.

 - 80x40x3 rectangular tubes.
 - 60x40x3 rectangular tubes.
 - T40 profiles.
+- T50 profiles.
 - L40 profiles.
+- Solar panels.
+- Rectangular gutters.
+- Roof panels and some wooden boards(if you do not have enough solar panels or gutters).
+- Some wooden boards (used as steps at the end of the gutters).
 - M8x100 screws.
 - M8 autolock nuts.
+- Paint.

+The entire BOM is [here]().

 ### Tools